openshift/enhancements/enhancements/etcd/etcd-encryption-for-separate-oauth-apis.md

 This document describes how we are going to achieve that.

 ### Goals
 1. Make it possible to run the OpenShift OAuth API Server on an encrypted cluster.
+That includes:
+ - a cluster upgraded from an encrypted `4.4`
+ - a cluster downgraded from an encrypted `4.6`
+ - a new `4.5` cluster on which encryption was enabled

 ### Non-Goals

 ## Proposal

-In OpenShift encryption at rest leverages Kubernetes built-in mechanism.
-It is based on `EncryptionConfiguration` that controls how API data is encrypted in etcd.
+In OpenShift encryption at rest leverages Kubernetes built-in mechanism: It is based on `EncryptionConfiguration` that controls how API data is encrypted in etcd.
-It holds an array of keys that are used to encrypt resources.
+It holds one array of keys for each resource.

-OpenShift maintains a single `EncryptionConfiguration` resource that is created and maintained by a set of controllers called the encryption controllers in `openshift-config-managed` namespace for each API server that needs encryption.
+OpenShift maintains `EncryptionConfiguration` resource that is created and maintained by a set of controllers called the encryption controllers in `openshift-config-managed` namespace for each API server that needs encryption.
 For example `OAS-O` creates `encryption-config-openshift-apiserver` secret in that namespace.
 At a later stage it is copied to `openshift-apiserver` namespace, revisioned and finally makes its way to the API server.

-In order to make two API servers (`openshift-apiserver` and `oauth-apiserver`) use the same `encryption-config` we are going to create a copy for the new API and let it be managed by `OAS-O` for one release `n` to support downgrades.
+In order to make two API servers (`openshift-apiserver` and `oauth-apiserver`) use the same `encryption-config` we are going to create a copy for the new API server and let it be managed by `OAS-O` for one release `n` to support downgrades to release `n-1` (which will be `4.5` to `4.4`).
 On the next release `n+1` we will copy over the keys to avoid creating new ones.
 From that point on `authentication-operator` will maintain its own config.

 1. Create a new controller in `OAS-O` that will create and annotate `encryption-config-openshift-oauth` secret in `openshift-config-managed` namespace.
 It also must keep it in sync with `encryption-config-openshift-apiserver`.
  The annotation will prevent `CAO` from managing the newly created `encryption-config`.
-2. Prepare `authentication-operator` to manage `encryption-config-openshift-oauth` but only if it doesn't have an annotation.
+2. Prepare `authentication-operator` to manage `encryption-config-openshift-oauth` but only if it doesn't have the annotation from `1`.
    - make use of `encryption.NewControllers` but don't start it if the annotation is present
 3. Update `CAO` to revision and plug `encryption-config` for its operand.
 4. Create a new deployer (`statemachine.Deployer`) called `UnionRevisionLabelPodDeployer` that will manage multiple `RevisionLabelPodDeployer`.